 From September to November, Pangboche experiences the magic of autumn.
 The weather is mild, with comfortable daytime temperatures and cool evenings.
 The skies are clear and the air is crisp, allowing for uninterrupted vistas of the towering Himalayan giants.

 Autumn is a perfect time for trekking, as the trails are less crowded compared to the peak season in spring.
-It offers a sense of tranquility and serenity, allowing you to fully immerse yourself in the natural wonders of the Khumbu region.
+It offers a sense of tranquility, allowing you to fully immerse yourself in the natural wonders of the Khumbu region.